davibarrionuevo/iss_real_time_tracker/README.md

 # ISS Real-Time Tracker

-A clean and educational Python project that:
-- Fetches the list of astronauts currently on the **International Space Station (ISS)**
-- Generates a text file with their names
-- Outputs the ISS current coordinates (latitude and longitude) in the console
-- Displays the ISS position in real-time on a world map using Turtle
+This project tracks the **International Space Station** in real time, showing its current position on a world map and listing the astronauts on board.
+It was built as a hands-on Python exercise, focused on API calls and library handling.

-## ⚙️ Features
+## Features

-- Uses public APIs (Open Notify and People in Space)
-- Graphical interface with world map and ISS icon
-- Real-time tracking every 5 seconds
-- Automatically opens the astronauts list
+The tracker fetches live ISS coordinates from Open Notify API every five seconds and displays its icon on an animated world map using Python's Turtle graphics.
+It also queries the People in Space API for the current crew, filtering specifically for ISS astronauts, and saves their names to a text file that opens automatically.

-## 🛠️ Technologies
+## Technologies

-- Python 3
-- `turtle` – for the graphical map
-- `urllib.request` + `json` – for API calls
-- `webbrowser` – to open the text file
+The project was built entirely with Python's standard libraries, using `turtle` to display the world map and animate the ISS icon, `urllib.request` and `json` to handle API calls, and `webbrowser` to open the astronauts list text file.

-## 🛰️ How to Run
+## How to Run

 1. Clone the repository:
 ```bash